horijon/Multithreading/readme.txt

     Whenever another thread "t2" in core "c2" tries to get the increment, it needs updated value, for this the value updated by the previous thread "t1" in previous core "c1" local cache is flushed to the shared cache/memory, so the value needs to be refreshed in the local cache of core "c2".
 This flushing and refreshing decreases the throughput/performance.
-So, we need a mechanism that the keep count in one core "c1" local cache in a separate variable, also keep count in another core "c2" local cache, at update independently, and at last when we need the total count, we can sum it by using counter.sum() .
+So, we need a mechanism that keeps count in one core "c1" local cache in a separate variable, and also keeps another count in another core "c2" local cache, and update independently, and at last when we need the total count, we can sum it by using counter.sum() .
 For this, LongAdder came into picture.
     We need to be careful that we should not use the value of the LongAdder variable before doing sum.

 # Accumulator (eg; LongAccumulator)